German Citizenship by Descent & Restoration – U.S. Legal Help to get Your German Passport

 If your parent, grandparent, or even great-grandparent was German, you may be entitled to reclaim German citizenship—even if you were born in the United States, have never lived in Germany, and don’t speak the language.

 Germany’s citizenship laws have changed, and many people now qualify under expanded eligibility rules.
 But the legal path isn’t always obvious.
-That’s where I come in.

-I help U.S.-based individuals determine, with clarity and precision, whether they qualify for German citizenship.
+That’s where we come in.
+We help U.S.-based individuals determine, with clarity and precision, whether they qualify for German citizenship.
 This is not a guess or a generic checklist—it’s a detailed legal analysis tailored to your family history.

 As a German-qualified attorney, admitted to the bar in Germany and practicing in the U.S., I provide a bridge between two legal systems and cultures.
 You’ll receive expert guidance grounded in law, not speculation.